Strikeeaglechase/AIPProvider/readme.md

 Additionally a `Stop` method exists and is called before the program exits if you need to do any cleanup.

+All distances/speeds are in meters or meters per seconds.
+All angles are in degrees.

 ## Setup

 ```csharp